Khayde88/Final-Project/README.md

-# Final-Project
+## Final-Project
 CS:3980:0001 Final Project
+Cade, Guadalupe, Noah

+# GroceryGo

-# GroceryGo Backend
+## GroceryGo Backend

-This project implements a backend API for the GroceryGo application using FastAPI and MongoDB for user authentication and data storage.
+This project implements a backend API for the GroceryGo application using FastAPI and utilizes MongoDB for user authentication and data storage.

 ## Features